Cyfrin/Updraft/courses/solidity/1-simple-storage/6-errors-and-warnings/+page.md

 You can also take part of online communities like **GitHub discussions** and **Stack Exchange**, where you'll find valuable insights, answers to your questions, and support from fellow developers.

 💡 **TIP** <br>
-**One of the key pieces of being a really good software engineer or a good prompt engineer is less about actually knowing the information and more about knowing where to find the information**
+**_One of the key pieces of being a really good software engineer or a good prompt engineer is less about actually knowing the information and more about knowing where to find the information_**

 ## Conclusion

-You’ve just learning to confront errors and warnings directly.
-In the following lesson, we will delve deeper into Solidity’s data locations and the advanced functionalities of Remix.
+You’ve just learned how to effectively identifying and managing errors and warnings, enhancing your ability to maintain robust and reliable code.
+In the following lesson, we will delve deeper into Solidity’s data locations and some advanced Remix functionalities.

 ## 🧑‍💻 Test yourself